pippinbarr/cart263-2019/slides/javascript-review/javascript-review.md

 ## For loops and arrays

-- For loops are especially marvelous as going through an array and doing stuff with it
+- For loops are especially marvelous at going through an array and doing stuff with it

 ```javascript
 let numbers = [1,2,3,5,7,11,13];